 Strictly role 'wasn't real Bruce'

-Sir Bruce Forsyth has told how being the host of Strictly Come Dancing restricted his talents as an entertainer and did not allow him to be himself.
+Outgoing Strictly Come Dancing host Sir Bruce Forsyth has told how he found the show restricted his talents as an entertainer and did not allow him to be himself.

 The veteran star, who fronted the show for a decade, also admitted he had "very mixed emotions" about leaving the dance series and would miss the team.